 The school offers extensive provision spanning sports, creative arts, STEM, and community engagement.
 Sports include national-level football, rugby, rowing, cross-country, hockey, athletics, cricket, tennis, and swimming.
 Dramatic productions are mounted annually to professional standards.
 Music includes a chapel choir, orchestra, and instrumental tuition.
 STEM provision includes a dedicated astronomical observatory (used by the school, Torbay Astronomical Society, and the public).
 Academic societies include chess, Politics Society, French Society, debating, film club, and coding.
 House competitions amplify participation.
 The school culture emphasizes "something on every day" during activity time.

 The sixth form is mixed (boys and girls) and academically rigorous.
 Boys choose between A-level (22 subjects available) and International Baccalaureate curricula.
 Girls enter for IB or A-levels.
 Pupils receive expert support for university applications and career planning.
-In 2024, 73% achieved A*-B at A-level and 53% progressed to university.
-Entry is selective, requiring prior achievement (typically grade 7 minimum).
+In 2025, 70% achieved A*-B at A-level across 428 entries.
+Entry is selective, with prior achievement checked against the school's current sixth form requirements.
 The sixth form is smaller than the main school, reflecting selective progression.

 The school has approximately 1,100 pupils on roll (1,093 in 2021), including around 280 in the sixth form.
 Pupils are organized into six houses: Drake, Frobisher, Ralegh, Blake, Davys, and Hawkins.
 Each house typically contains around 180 pupils mixed across year groups.
 Houses compete annually in the House Championship (academic, sporting, artistic) and form the primary social unit.
 Form tutors within houses provide pastoral oversight.